OpenDreamKit/OpenDreamKit.github.io/meetings/2015-09-02-Kickoff/projects.md

 ## Jupyter kernels for all interactive computation software

 Time: Thursday evening, ...
-Participants: Marcin, Sebastian, Min, Alexander, Markus, Jeroen, ...
+Participants: Marcin, Sebastian, Min, Olexandr, Markus, Jeroen, ...

 Min gave a presentation on the Jupyter notebook's architecture and how to write kernels.
 Markus, Sebastian and Jeroen started to implement